Chymyst/chymyst-core/docs/chymyst05.md

 ### Derivation of the simplified condition

 This subsection shows a formal derivation of the pipelined condition using Boolean logic.
-Readers not interested in this theory may skip to next section.
+Readers not interested in this theory may skip to the next section.

 Consider a set of reactions, each consuming a single instance of `c(x)`.
 For each reaction `r`, we have a Boolean function of the form `f`<sub>`r`</sub>`(x, y, z, HAVE(d(y)), HAVE(e(z)), ...)` that depends on a number of other variables.